 I want to provide a service and awesome product that I am proud to sell; that I know is better for us because we are eliminating harmful toxic chemicals and using what Mother Nature has given to us to enjoy, grow and live off of.

-When the Truro Farmers Market opens up again, I encourage you to go in and see all the wonderful farmers, bakers, artisans and craftspeople that we have here in Truro.
+I encourage you to go visit your local farmers market and see all the wonderful farmers, bakers, artisans and craftspeople that are local to you.
 Support them and thank them for using their skills to help us to get fresh products and to help us to thrive!